-Jeremy Lin, Era of ‘Linsanity’ Projected For Encore, Breakout 2017-18 Season
+Jeremy Lin, Era Of ‘Linsanity’ Projected For Encore, Breakout 2017-18 Season

 “We’re gonna do some serious damage next year,” he said.
 “I’m pretty sure he’ll start (at shooting guard), but it will be pretty interchangeable.
 And then when one of us is out of the game, the other person most likely will have the ball in their hands.
 It will probably be a little bit combo guard-esque.”

-With Chicago, Indiana, and Atlanta all expected to take significant steps back this season in an already weak Eastern Conference, the Nets’ turn to turn things around could come sooner than when most everyone expected.
+With Chicago, Indiana, and Atlanta all expected to take significant steps back this season in an already weak Eastern Conference, the Nets’ chance to turn things around could come sooner than when most everyone expected.

-The Nets signed Lin to a three-year $36 million deal that made him the face of a franchise for the first time since his brief 2012 run with the Knicks evoked the era of “Linsanity.”
+The Nets signed Lin to a three-year, $36 million deal that made him the face of a franchise for the first time since his brief 2012 run with the Knicks evoked the era of “Linsanity.”

-Veterans Reggie Jackson, Delon Wright, Patrick Beverly and Dante Exum rounded out Bleacher Report’s Top 5 list of point guards poised for breakout seasons.
+Veterans Reggie Jackson, Delon Wright, Patrick Beverly, and Dante Exum rounded out Bleacher Report’s Top 5 list of point guards poised for breakout seasons.

 [Featured Image by Michael Reaves/Getty Images]